Version 3.70 adds native support for LAS version 1.4 files. Previous version of FUSION had problems when reading some and writing all LAS V1.4 files.

-This version also introduces some configuration information specific to your computer regarding the use of GDAL utilities with the workflows created by AreaProcessor.
+This version uses some configuration information specific to your computer regarding the use of GDAL utilities with the workflows created by AreaProcessor.
 Be sure to look at the APScripts\ComputerSpecific folder in the FUSION install folder to make sure that the information in GDALconfig.bat matches your system.

 Version 3.40 added support for compressed LAS data files by linking to Martin Isenburg's LASzip.dll.
 To take advantage of this capability, you will also need to install LAStools and manually copy the LASzip.dll file into FUSION's install folder.